AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 #### **`$cookie`** {#cookie-modifier}

 The `$cookie` modifier completely changes rule behavior.
-Instead of blocking a request, this modifier makes us suppress or modify the `Cookie` and `Set-Cookie` headers.
+Instead of blocking a request, this modifier makes AdGuard suppress or modify the `Cookie` and `Set-Cookie` headers.

 > **Multiple rules matching a single request**
 >